NeuropsyOL/SENDA/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1419527.svg)](https://doi.org/10.5281/zenodo.1419527)
 ---
-# Project Title
+# SENDA Android Application to stream out Sensor Data directly from the Phone

 SENDA(Sensor Data Streamer) is an android application to stream real time sensor reading using LSL (Lab Streaming Layer).
 Along with the sensors it streams real time audio as well.
+This is a fork from the original author's Git [Ali Ayub Khan's SENDA](https://github.com/AliAyub007/SENDA), which contains additional features and support for Samsung phones.

+## Original Description of the App
 Following sensors are included:
 - Accelerometer
 - Light
 - Proximity